Picayune Strand Wildlife Management Area

 A 22-mile horse trail winds across the Belle Meade Tract from Miller Boulevard to Benfield Road.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.
 An oak-shaded primitive camping area can be found near the mid-point of the trail.
 A campground is located on 52nd Ave SE near the Florida Forest Service Office.
 Camping is allowed by special-use permit from the Florida Forest Service.

 Rules Regarding Dogs

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "closed to public access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

-- View FWC's Regulations Summary for Picayune Strand for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Picayune Strand WMA for an area map, hunting seasons, permits, fees and area regulations.